discord-jda/JDA-Website/docs/introduction/migration-v4-v5.md

 Specific channel attributes, such as slow mode, permissions, etc have been split into several interfaces.
 These interfaces can be found in [the `net.dv8tion.jda.api.entities.channel.attribute` package](https://javadoc.io/doc/net.dv8tion/JDA/latest/net/dv8tion/jda/api/entities/channel/attribute/package-summary.html).
 Each interface in this package extends `GuildChannel`.

+### Permission Access Changes

+With JDA v5 introducing a more butchered down `GuildChannel` interface, `GuildChannel#getPermissionContainer() : IPermissionContainer` has been introduced to make accessing permissions easier.
+This allows for users to confidently access the entity that dictates the permissions for a given channel without having to check whether the channel actually supports permissions, such as in the case of threads.

+Of course, if you have a channel type that already supports `IPermissionContainer`, you don't need this getter.

 ### Type-Trimmed Channel Managers

 In JDA v4, `GuildChannel#getManager` returned a `ChannelManager` that gave every possible setter for every channel type.
 This caused for `UnsupportedOperationException` or `IllegalStateException` to be thrown in some cases, such as calling `setBitrate` on a `TextChannel`.